tobySolutions/coordination-agent-collabland/README.md

-# 🤖 Collab-Thon AI Bot Template
+# 🤖 AI Agent Starter Kit

 A modern full-stack AI-enabled template using Next.js for frontend and Express.js for backend, with Telegram and OpenAI integrations! ✨